Icinga/icinga2/doc/2-getting-started.md

     # icinga2-enable-feature command

+In order for commands to work you will need to [setup the external command pipe](#setting-up-external-command-pipe).

 Then edit the Icinga Web configuration for sending commands in `/etc/icinga-web/conf.d/access.xml` (RHEL) or `/etc/icinga-web/access.xml` (SUSE) setting the command pipe path to the default used in Icinga 2.
 Make sure to clear the cache afterwards.